 - Brush your teeth with fluoride toothpaste at least twice a day.

-- Floss your teeth along the gum line daily.
+- Floss your teeth daily.

-- Avoid excessive snacking and sugary beverages.
+- Avoid snacking and sugary beverages.

-- Schedule professional cleanings and checkups regularly
+- Schedule professional cleanings and checkups at least every six months.

 A Quality Dental Team